Coast Guard medevacs hiker experiencing symptoms of possible stroke near Coos Bay, OR

 |0

-This work, Coast Guard medevacs hiker experiencing symptoms of possible stroke near Coos Bay, OR [Image 3 of 3], by PO3 Michael Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard medevacs hiker experiencing symptoms of possible stroke near Coos Bay, OR, by PO3 Michael Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT